Skip to main content

 Installing Setup Games

 For games that require installation, GameVault will provide a dropdown menu to launch a setup executable file.
-Select the appropriate setup.exe file and press the Install button.
+Select the appropriate setup executable and press the Install button.

 No Setup Executable

 If you don't see a setup executable here but instead see the game's executable, it may have incorrectly been set to a setup type on the server.
 Contact your server administrators to manually override that game's type to a portable type.
-Then, manually move the files inside the game downloads Extracted/ folder to the game's corresponding installation folder, and you should be ready to play.
+Then, manually move the files inside the game's download Extracted/ folder to the game's corresponding installation folder, and you should be ready to play.

-During the external setup process it is crucial to set the destination folder for your game files to your game's Installation folder (e.g., <GameVault Root>/GameVault/Installations/(74) Assassin's Creed Unity/).
+If you need to manually set the installation path, it is crucial to set the destination folder for your game files to your game's Installation folder (e.g., <GameVault Root>/GameVault/Installations/(74) Assassin's Creed Unity/).
 This is where the final game files and executable should be located.
-If you don't set the destination, GameVault will have no idea where to look for your game files, and the game won't be playable.
-If you missed setting the destination folder or set it wrongly, uninstall the game from your system and retry this step.
+If you don't set the destination, GameVault will have no idea where to look for your game files, and the game won't be playable via GameVault.
+If you set it incorrectly, uninstall the game from your system and retry this step.

 Clearing Remains